 5 Maintenance Tips for Your Heater

-We know that some of you may be thinking that its Arizona, what on earth do you need a heater for?
-Well, as heating and cooling experts in Arizona, we are here to tell you it does get cold here in the desert and that yes, we do use our heaters.
+We know that some of you may be thinking that its Arizona; what on earth do you need a heater for?
+Well, as heating and cooling experts in Arizona, we are here to tell you that it does get cold here in the desert and that yes, we do use our heaters.
 And if you do have a heater, here are five things you should know to help maintain and extend the life of your heating unit.

 Clean your furnace